⚠️ Trigger Warning:

 “To the city that never stops shining!”

 A cheer erupted, flutes and cocktail glasses rose high in the air.
 Tiffany lifted hers with the crowd but didn’t drink.
 She poured the bubbly liquid out over the balcony and watched it disappear into the night.
 As she turned around, her sharp gaze penetrated through the crowd and became fixed on the beads of sweat beginning to appear at Ethan’s temple.
 The first signs of the poison surfaced subtly.
 A slight twitch in his jaw, an almost imperceptible tremor in the hand holding the glass.
-He swallowed hard, his throat began to tighten, and his smile strained as his jaw clenched.
+He swallowed hard, his throat tightening, his smile strained as his jaw clenched.
 Laughter and cheers surrounded him as a group of model types clinked glasses, oblivious to what was unfolding.
 Tiffany walked closer to Ethan, her perfume lacing the air between them like strawberry fields, and a whisper of jasmine coiled with intent.

 Ethan blinked as his pupils dilated.
 His lips parted without a sound.
 Confusion flashed into terror as the poison coiled deeper into his bloodstream.
 His body betrayed him in slow waves: muscles stiffening, breath shortening.
 He coughed and was able to catch a breath, a sound quickly masked by the orchestra’s rising swell.
 Unaware of the venom inside that surged through his veins.